francheska-vicente/data102-fake-news/README.md

 3. Navigate to the project folder containing main.ipynb.
 4. Open `main.ipynb`.
 This contains the **data pre-processing** and **cleaning**, and the **Exploratory Data Analysis**.
 5. To see the model training and tuning, open `ModelingPT1_Base.ipynb`, `ModelingPT2_5000.ipynb`, `ModelingPT2_Base.ipynb`, `ModelingPT3_Undersampling5000.ipynb`  and `ModelingPT3_UndersamplingBase.ipynb`.
-6. To play around with the models, open `ModelPrediction.ipynb`.

 ## Project Files and Folders